BSN-Spartan/NC-Ethereum/README.md

 #### 3.3 Start the Node

-The data center has two types of nodes.
-One is default node that interacts with the Data Center Management System; the other one is regular full node.
-The two types of nodes are launched in different ways:
+Each Data Center only can has one Default Node of Spartan I Chain that interacts with the Data Center system; If a second Spartan-I full node is installed, this new full node is considered a regular full node.
+The two types of nodes launch in different ways.
+The details are as follows.

 #### 3.3.1 Start the Node by Commands